-- Unit 1: Computer Aided Design: 3D Printing

-- Unit 2: Computer Aided Manufacture: Laser Cutting and CAD

-- Unit 3: Product Design
+- Unit 1: Computer Aided Design: Motion Systems - Unit 2: Computer Aided Manufacture: Laser Cutting and CAD - Unit 3: Product Design

-Material Solutions - Timber & Metal Products - One Semester or Full Year
+Material Solutions - Timber & Metal Products

 Year 8 Material Solutions is a semester length course that builds upon knowledge developed within the Foundation Course at Year 7.
 Students will further develop their understanding of the Design Thinking process to investigate, design, produce and evaluate products, enabling them to generate innovative design solutions.
 Students have the opportunity to progress their practical skills through exposure to production processes as well as strengthen their understanding of CAD software.